jttoivon/moder2/README.md

 The dimeric cases with non-negative distance between the half-sites, contain position that do not belong to either monomer model
-By default, MODER learns also this gap area from the data.
+By default, MODER2 learns also this gap area from the data.
 It can however be restricted with option `--max-gap-learned` that gaps are learned only for gaps of length at most the given limit.
 With option `--max-gap-learned -1` the gaps are not learned.
 When gap positions are not learned from the data, they are filled